spiral/security/README.md

 # Security Module
-Security module provides ability to manager user access using set of defined roles, permissions and rules.
+Security module provides ability to manage user access using set of defined roles, permissions and rules.

 Example: